Howard Hanson: Career

 Hanson held the position of director for forty years, during which he created one of the most prestigious music schools in America.
 He accomplished this by improving the curriculum, bringing in better teachers, and refining the school's orchestras.
 Also, he balanced the school's faculty between American and European teachers, even when this meant passing up composer Béla Bartók.
 Hanson offered a position to Bartók teaching composition at Eastman, but Bartók declined as he did not believe that one could teach composition.
 Instead, Bartók wanted to teach piano at the Eastman School, but Hanson already had a full staff of piano instructors.
+Here is how the noted conductor Kenneth Woods described the incident:

+Since emigrating from Hungary to the US in 1940, Bartók had endured a period of terrible neglect, poverty and homesickness.
+Howard Hanson, the reactionary and xenophobic president of the Eastman School of Music, had turned away Bartók’s application for a teaching position in spite of his reputation as possibly the most important living composer and ethnomusicologist of his day.